Recycling In Switzerland: What Are The Rules?

 Recycling Rate in Switzerland

-Switzerland’s recycling system might be complex, but it’s extremely effective.
+Switzerland’s recycling system might be complex, but it’s incredibly effective.
 The country has one of the highest recycling rates in the world, managing to recycle up to 50% of its municipal solid waste.
 The remaining waste is usually burned in incinerators and used to produce energy.

 One of the main reasons for such a high recycling rate in Switzerland is the astronomical fines.
 People can be fined up to 10,000 CHF for disposing of waste improperly, and that’s certainly enough incentive to be diligent about recycling.
-The police have been known to go through the improperly disposed of waste to find bills, letters, or anything that could identify who the waste belongs to so that they can serve them with the appropriate fine!
+The police have been known to go through the wrongly disposed of waste to find bills, letters, or anything that could identify who the waste belongs to so that they can serve them with the appropriate fine!

 Leave a Reply